 Sign in using your administrator account (does not end in @gmail.com).

-In the Admin console, go to Menu SecurityAccess and data controlLabel manager.
+2. In the Admin console, go to Menu and then Securityand thenAccess and data controland thenLabel manager.

 Changes can take up to 24 hours but typically happen more quickly.
 Learn more